TonyYHLau/Frequent_Pattern_Tree/README.md

 400	 b,c,k,s,p
 500	 a,f,c,e,l,p,m,n

+# Implementation
+Run the 'Mine_Frequent_Patterns.py' file.
+You can adjust the threshold value in the implementation section of the file to suit your needs.

+# Output
 The output of the program can be described in the following:
 The numbers '1, 2 ,3 ...' is the frequency of an item 'a,b,c,...'